Nigeria biggest importer of Norwegian seafood – The Sun Nigeria

 Chinenye Anuforo

-Nigeria in nine months has imported seafood worth $35 million.
-This is even as Norway exported 20, 500 tons of seafood valued at $40.5 million to Nigeria in 2018.
+Nigeria in nine months has imported seafoods worth $35 million.
+This is even as Norway exported 20,500 tonnes of seafoods valued at $40.5 million to Nigeria in 2018.

 This is reflected in the growing demand for Norwegian saithe, mackerel and herring, in addition to the traditional demand for stockfish and dried stockfish heads.

-He stated that the pelagic species are a price-sensitive product in Nigeria, and Norwegian fishing quotas on herring and mackerel affect the import of these species from Norway to a large degree.

-“Partly because of this, imports of Norwegian herring have been increasing since 2016 as quotas increase.
+He stated that the Pelagic species are a price sensitive product in Nigeria, and Norwegian fishing quotas on herring and mackerel affect the import of these species from Norway to a large extent.
+“Partly because of this, imports of Norwegian herring have been increasing since 2016 as quotas increase,” he stated.

-He went further stating that, Nigeria introduced import quotas on fish and fishery products in 2013.

-“Import quotas vary from year to year.
-There are no fixed quotas for stockfish but a license is needed for imports.”
+He further said Nigeria introduced import quotas on fish and fishery products in 2013, adding that, “import quotas vary from year to year.
+There are no fixed quotas for stockfish but a license is needed for imports.

-He further said: “The current tariff rates on dry fish from Norway to Nigeria is at 20 per cent.
-In August 2019, tariff rates on dried fish heads was reduced from 20 per cent to 10 per cent.
-Frozen whole mackerel and herring are set at 10 per cent.”
+“The current tariff rates on dry fish from Norway to Nigeria is at 20 per cent.
+In August 2019, tariff rate on dried fish heads was reduced from 20 per cent to 10 per cent while frozen whole mackerel and herring are set at 10 per cent.”

 Leave a Reply